-On the hike you go through wide open spaces, small pines, big pines, oaks, ferns, wildflowers and red-rock canyons!
+On the hike, you go through wide-open spaces, small pines, big pines, oaks, ferns, wildflowers, and red-rock canyons!

-Canyon wall views
+2.0 miles Canyon wall views

-, I did come across a number of plants that could pass for poison ivy.
+I'm not a plant guy, but after reading Joe's warning, I did come across several plants that could pass for poison ivy.
 The plants were around the river crossings, on stalks about knee-high, had three, spear-shaped leaves, and a number of the leaves were shiny and turning red.
-If you're not familiar with poison ivy, it can be real nasty stuff; take a few minutes to read up on it. - May 10 2003 KipCoconino FS Reports
+If you're not familiar with poison ivy, it can be real nasty stuff; take a few minutes to read up on it.

 The Secret Canyon Trail is of moderate length, leading into the Wilderness.
 The first two miles follows an old road bed, that is fairly flat and easy going.
 The rest of the way, the trail meanders in and out of the canyon bottom.
 Vegetation varies from chaparral to mixed conifer along this typically dry water course.